 - Vanilla wafers – you can also use graham crackers

-- Cherry pie filling – Or whatever other kind of pie filling you would like to use for the topping
+- 1 can cherry pie filling – Or whatever other kind of pie filling you would like to use for the topping

 Take the cream cheese out of the refrigerator a couple of hours before you are going to begin.
 It is much easier to mix warm cream cheese.

-Line your muffin tin with the baking cups.
+Line a 12-cup regular muffin tin or 24-cup mini-muffin tin with the baking cups.

-Put the vanilla wafers in the Ziploc bag, push out as much air as possible, and zip it closed.
+Put 1 cup vanilla wafers in the Ziploc bag, push out as much air as possible, and zip it closed.

 Roll over the vanilla wafers with a rolling pin until they are all crushed.

-Melt the butter in the microwave or on the stove.
+Melt 3 Tablespoons butter in the microwave or on the stove.

 Pour the butter into the ziploc bag with the vanilla wafers and mix.